Facebook Twitter Instagram

 Alongside the coronet, the rod used in the 1969 investiture, previously made for the 1911 investiture, is also on display.

 You’ll find the Crown Jewels under armed guard in the Jewel House at the Tower of London.
-These gems are a unique working collection of royal regalia and are still regularly used by The Queen for important national ceremonies, such as the State Opening of Parliament.
+These gems are a unique working collection of royal regalia and are still regularly used by royalty for important national ceremonies, such as the State Opening of Parliament.
 Make sure to look out for the ‘in use’ signs.

 Share.
 Facebook Twitter Pinterest LinkedIn WhatsApp Email